Cold therapy for pain relief

 Pain is the body’s number one warning that something is wrong.
-You can experience it right away, like when you sprain your wrist (acute) or it can develop over time (chronic) like when your legs do not recover after a hard workout.
+You can experience it right away, like when you sprain your wrist (immediate) or it can develop over time (chronic) as in the case of joint pain and soreness that continues over extended periods.

 Cold Therapy is effective for:

 - Muscular Aches or Pain

 - Sports Injuries, such as knocks to muscle areas

 What's more, using cold therapy can assist in reducing risk of pain developing due to Delayed Onset Muscle Soreness (DOMS) which can occur 24-48 hours after exercise.View Cold Therapy Products

 In the first 72 hours